-Our physical distribution comprises approximately 110,000 kiosks and approximately 34,000 terminals (including various interfaces at physical points of service) that are assembled and sold by third party manufacturers.
+Our physical distribution comprises approximately 111,000 kiosks and approximately 23,000 terminals (including various interfaces at physical points of service) that are assembled and sold by third party manufacturers.
 These kiosks and terminals run our proprietary software, which provides the customized interfaces that display our broad range of payment services and provides the connectivity to our processing platform.
 These capabilities help connect consumers and merchants and enable them to conduct commercial transactions, such as bill payments and purchases, or upload our virtual distribution services or SOVEST cards at thousands of convenient locations.

-In 2016, 2017 and 2018 we had approximately 113, 109 and 110 thousand kiosks and 49, 43 and 34 thousand terminals in our network as of year-end, respectively.
+In 2017, 2018 and 2019 we had approximately 109, 110, and 111 thousand kiosks and 43, 34, and 23 thousand terminals in our network as of year-end, respectively.

 We have deployed our network of kiosks and terminals using a proprietary agent model.
-Under this model, our kiosks are assembled by third party manufacturers using our proprietary specifications and are then purchased by over 5,700 agents who are responsible for placing, operating and servicing the kiosks in high-traffic and convenient retail locations.
+Under this model, our kiosks are assembled by third party manufacturers using our proprietary specifications and are then purchased by over 4,100 agents who are responsible for placing, operating and servicing the kiosks in high-traffic and convenient retail locations (the number of active agents includes only those who own kiosks and terminal.
+For reference, number of active agents in physical distribution in 2017 and 2018 were 4,995 and 4,623 respectively).
 In addition, an agent-owned point of sale terminal, computer, laptop or mobile phone can serve as a QIWI terminal once our proprietary software is installed on it, which allows the agent to process consumer payments to merchants through our system.